 How Does Discretionary Income Work?

 For most people, discretionary income matters because it's the amount of money left in your budget that you can allocate toward spending and saving.
 You'll distribute that leftover income among expenses such as retirement savings, debt payments, dining out, entertainment, and anything else you want to do with your money.

 In some cases, though, discretionary income has a more specific definition.
 If you have federal student loans and choose an income-driven repayment plan, for example, discretionary income is used to determine how high your monthly loan payments will be.
-These plans require that you pay a percentage of your discretionary income, which varies depending on each plan.
+These plans require you pay a percentage of your discretionary income, which varies depending on each plan.

-How to Calculate Discretionary Income
+How To Calculate Discretionary Income

 For Individual and Family Expenses